hpi-bp1819-naumann/shift-detector/docs/source/checks/embedding_distance.rst

 This check calculates the distance between text embeddings, that are generated using machine learning.
 The higher the distance, the more different are the datasets.

-The check can only perform on textual data.
+The check only works on textual data.

 Example
 -------

-This section shows you how to use the :ref:`sorensen_dice` and interpret its result.
+This section shows you how to use :ref:`sorensen_dice` and interpret its result.

 Code
 ++++